 - An eight-week qualitative methods course, which comprises a mix of lectures and practice sessions.
 These introduce students to the main qualitative research methods and to specific techniques and strategies involved in the collection and analysis of qualitative data for policy purposes.

 The first two courses listed above are regarded as introductory and do not count towards the final marks – that is, they are not examined or assessed.
 The second two courses do count and they are assessed typically on the basis of set assignments.
 In addition to this – as part of their methods training and assessed work – students present two ‘Critical Methods Essays’ of up to 2,500 words each.
 These are reviews of published work, one using a qualitative methodology and the other a quantitative.
 Students select a research paper of each type from a circulated list and submit the critical review in April.
 They receive two lectures in the second term on how to approach this task.

 Option Papers offer students the opportunity to develop an in-depth knowledge of a particular policy area, and are built around the specialist research interests of academic staff.
 As a result, different Option Papers may be offered each year, depending on staff availability and interests.
 The list of options available is published at the start of each year and finalised at the end of the first term when students are invited to make their choice of which Option Papers they wish to take.

-The Option Papers are normally taught during the second term of the programme, and assessed through a three-hour written examination at the end of the third term.
+The Option Papers are normally taught during the second term of the programme, and assessed through a written policy-based assignment.
 Study is through small seminar groups (usually 6-12 students).